 While Brenda’s draws much of her wisdom from ancient roots, weaving indigenous teachings for our times, the importance of her work in today’s context of upheaval in economic, political and cultural systems, has never been clearer.
 Brenda’s work shines light on the immense potential for inner transformation each individual has.
 It is only in accessing one’s unique gifts and understanding the nature of interconnectedness that individuals can bring their wholeness to the table.

+Brenda’s involvement in organizing work includes having served on the board of Movement Strategy Center, which uses vision, embodiment, connection as an approach to driving social change through transformative movements.
+During this time, she co-authored Out of the Spiritual Closet: Organizers Transforming the Practice of Social Justice.
 In the past, she has served as the Director of the East Bay Meditation Center where her deep experience and commitment to community healing, social justice, and alliance building has been said by Naropa University President Charles G. Lief to provide a strong scaffold and fertile ground for birthing and sustaining work that will support a society filled with wholeness and beauty.
 She also serves on the board of on the board of Lion’s Roar Foundation which seeks to communicate Buddhist wisdom and practices.
 In 2016, Brenda released her first book Real World Mindfulness for Beginners: Navigate Daily Life One Practice at a Time, featuring a wide range of voices from mindfulness thought leaders seeking to help individuals bring a more mindful presence to their personal and work lives while navigating life with greater courage and clarity.
 It is Brenda’s belief that self-care when taken collectively as a response to the challenges of our times, can be a revolution on its own.

 To create transformative social change, Brenda sees the necessity in the emergence of heart-based leadership -- one which is less concerned with authority and hierarchy, and more about responding from a place of love and compassion.
 It is when one leads from the heart, Brenda says, that we may begin to create new systems that will replace the old.
 In highlighting the importance of feeding the system we want to live in, Brenda says, "We need to stop asking the systems that are dying for permission to build the world we want.
 We need to just start building it together”.
 In 2017, Brenda founded Nepantla Consulting as a space offering restoration and community, for individuals and changemakers driven to build systems and models which are regenerative in nature.

 It seems almost natural to respond to themes of suffering and turmoil with despair and helplessness.
 However Brenda remains hopeful, believing that this time of transition offers great opportunity.
 Brenda talks about darkness as a gift.
 “Dark places are the places of reverence and rebirth.
 A seed cannot grow without the darkness of the soil.
 The rest.
 The pause.
 Connect with the rich and dark soil so that we can grow”.